lukliz/transfer-learning-conv-ai/README.md

-This repo uses reddit data from pushshift.io to create a chat bot.
+This repo uses reddit data from pushshift.io to create a chat bot for irc and slack.
 It's like the [huggingface/transfer-learning-conv-ai](https://github.com/huggingface/transfer-learning-conv-ai)  repo it was forked from, but the personalities are subreddits, the history are the previous comments, and utterances are from reddit comments.
 Inspired by /u/disumbrationist I made a GPT2 bot which you cant chat with [on IRC](https://webchat.freenode.net/?channels=roastme).
 It will insult you.

 Replies will take a few seconds when I have it on the gpu, other times a minute.
 People may break it.

 I used this code (although it doesn't have the latest commit) https://github.com/wassname/transfer-learning-conv-ai as well as a lot of data cleaning and some custom speaker tokens.
 I'm happy to answer any technical questions.

 Sample conversation:

 > <roastme_robot> Hi!
 I'm a bot using GPT2-medium and trained on /r/RoastMe.
 Bait me and I will roast you.